delivery-solutions/ds-proximity-sdk-react-native/README.md

   authToken: '<token>', // Token for authentication; provided by Delivery Solutions
   username: '<USER-ID>', // Identifier for the user
   trackingId: '1234', // A unique identifier to track the trip
-  destination: { // Optional.
-If destination is passed, the tracking stops when user reaches these coordinates
+  destination: { // Optional; if destination is passed, the tracking stops when user reaches these coordinates
     latitude: 30.2720039,
     longitude: 78.0892899
   },